c-blake/cligen/README.md

            prefix="   "))   # indent the whole message a few spaces.
 ```

-The same basic command-argument-to-native type converters used for option
+The same basic string-to-native type converters used for option values will be
-values will be applied to convert optional positional arguments to seq[T]
+applied to convert optional positional arguments to seq[T] values or mandatory
-values or mandatory positional arguments to their native values:
+positional arguments to values of their types:
 ```nim
 proc foobar(myMandatory: int, mynums: seq[int], foo=1, verb=false): int =
   ##Some API call